Keyboard shortcuts

 The SAT community frequently uses cactus plots (also known as survival plots) to effectively compare the time to success of different solvers on a benchmark set, even when timeouts occur.
 If you are dealing with a pure constraint satisfaction problem, this approach is directly applicable.
 However, it can also be extended to other binary success indicators — such as proving optimality, even under optimality tolerances.

 To gain a more nuanced view of solver performance, cactus plots are often employed.
-In these plots, each solver is represented by a line where each point \( (x, y) \) indicates that \( x \) benchmark instances were solved within \( y \) seconds.
+In these plots, each solver is represented by a line where each point \( (x, y) \) indicates that \( y \) benchmark instances were solved within \( x \) seconds (there exists also the reversed version).

 The mean PAR10 scores for the four strategies in the example above are as follows: